-- (ii) Financial Instruments (continued) - (a) Financial Assets Recognition & subsequent measurement (continued)
+(ii) Financial instruments (continued)

+(a) Financial assets - recognition & subsequent measurement (continued)

 After initial measurement, such financial assets are subsequently measured at amortised cost using the Effective Interest Rate (EIR) method.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
 The EIR amortisation is included in interest income in statement of profit or loss and other comprehensive income.
-The losses arising from impairment are recognised in statement of profit or loss and other comprehensive income.
+The losses arising from impairment are recognised in profit or loss.

-(b) Financial Asset - Derecognition
+(b) Financial asset - derecognition